fast/logcall/README.md

 # logcall

-An attribute macro that logs the return value from function call.
+An attribute macro that logs the function return value.

 This is a reimplementation of the [`log-derive`](https://crates.io/crates/log-derive) crate with [`async-trait`](https://crates.io/crates/async-trait) compatibility.